Joe Garner (businessman): Nationwide

 His role at Nationwide started on 5 April 2016, with former CEO Graham Beale stepping down on 4 April 2016.
 In addition to his £885,000 salary, Garner also receives a £292,000 pension allowance, a £1 million bonus and £500 a day to cover the cost of travel, security and medical expenses.
-In April 2020, Garner was one of the first CEOs in the financial services sector to take a salary reduction and forfeit his bonus in light of the coronavirus crisis.
+In April 2020, Garner was one of the first CEOs in the financial services sector to take a salary reduction and forfeit his bonus in light of the COVID-19 pandemic.
 In March 2021 Nationwide said that its 13,000 staff could work anywhere, with Garner describing the move as "putting employees in control of where they work from".
 On 23 September 2021, Nationwide announced that Garner had asked the Board of the Society to start the process of finding his successor as part of an orderly transition.
-At Nationwide’s half-year results in November 2021, the Society stated that its profits had more than doubled versus the same period last year to £853million.”
+At Nationwide's half-year results in November 2021, the Society stated that its profits had more than doubled versus the same period last year to £853million.

 In May 2022 the Society announced its best ever financial results since it was founded in 1884 when it recorded a profit of £1.6bn for its financial year 2021/2022.
-In attributing the financial performance of the Society Garner said, “We have stuck to our knitting and have focused on doing it well.
-The key point is that all of our profit is retained and gives my successor options”.
+In attributing the financial performance of the Society Garner said, "We have stuck to our knitting and have focused on doing it well.
+The key point is that all of our profit is retained and gives my successor options."
 Garner was succeeded on 2 June as CEO by Debbie Crosbie, formerly CEO of TSB.